 - Polishes well

-- The Cherry wood heart can withstand harmful elements and decay (within reason and preventative measures)
+- Can withstand harmful elements and decay like cedar wood (within reason and preventative measures)

 - Wood can darken with age